 Poudre d’Or is a traditional village situated in the North-East coast, between sugarcane plantations and the sea.
 It showcases the Mauritian kind of life that opens way to spirituality, fishermen in pirogues and washerwomen in the river washing even thoughts.
 Where slow-paced is still the pace to walk, talk and sit in a shadow watching the dogs.

 Shakti and Maya take you here for a cultural tour, where they treat you to beautiful encounters with the people of the place and their daily lives.
-Fierce protectors of our cultural heritage they are, which is why we love to include them in our Discovery of the East package.
+Fierce protectors of our cultural heritage they are, which is why we love to include them in our People, History & Gastronomy package.

 Photo: Inhabitants of Poudre d’Or by By Gilliane Soupe.